Interior Finish Calculator Hub: Choose a Tool

 Flooring estimates are driven by total area, packaging coverage, and waste from cuts and layout.
 Diagonal patterns, small rooms, and lots of corners typically require more waste than simple straight-lay installs.

-Tile waste (why it varies)
+Tile waste and why it varies

 Tile waste is influenced by pattern choice, room complexity, and tile size.
 Plan extra for diagonal layouts, mosaics, or many cut-ups.

-Fastest way to estimate tile or laminate
+Fastest way to estimate tile or flooring

-- Measure floor area (sq ft).
+- Measure floor area carefully.

 Wallpaper Rolls: Pattern Repeat, Matching, and Coverage